XYReMind/SimpleDash/README.md

 Then open the port shown on the terminal

 The basic.app is a dashboard of stock ticker
-the step is the same as the frist one
+the step is the same as the frist one, execept run python3/python basic.py